-Fundrise is an online real estate company that enables non-accredited investors buy into private commercial and residential properties across the country by pooling their assets through an investment platform.
+Fundrise is a vertically integrated online real estate company that enables non-accredited investors buy into private commercial and residential properties across the country by pooling their assets through an investment platform.

 The company’s main products are eREITs, an asset class in which they pioneered.
 Their eREITs are specialized funds they invest in various types of real estate investments for different purposes e.g. growth, income, western part of the U.S., etc.